 6. SMTP Authentication:

-Ensure that SMTP authentication is enabled for outgoing email on your cPanel server.
-This is important for verifying the identity of the sender.
+Ensure that SMTP authentication is enabled for outgoing emails on your cPanel server.
+This is important for verifying the sender’s identity.

 7. Check for Email Spoofing: